 For what’s worth, location history is simply a Google-level account setting that’s focused on keeping track of all the places you go with your mobile device.
 But for the feature to work, you have to make sure that:

 - You’ve turned on location history in the device you’re using

 - You’ve turned on location reporting on the device you’re using

-Worth mentioning is that the location history is always turned off when you sign in to your Google account and that it can only be turned on when you choose to opt-in.
+Worth mentioning is that the location history is always turned off when you sign in to your Google account and that it can only be turned on when you choose to opt in.

 You’re also allowed to turn it off any time by going through your account’s Activity Controls.
 It’s even possible to pause it all up or control what gets to be saved in the location history.

-Also worth noting is that when other settings such as the Web and App Activity is turned on and you decide to turn it off, pause or delete the data in your location history, your location data may still be available with the other Google accounts.
+Also worth noting is that when other settings such as the Web and App Activity are turned on and you decide to turn it off, pause or delete the data in your location history, your location data may still be available with the other Google accounts.

 What’s New with the Feature?

 During the latest Performance Summit, Google was quick to announce that they’ve made in-store visits available to manufacturers, particularly the auto manufacturer that wish to track the number of visitors that make it to their dealerships.

 They also walked their audience through one of their case studies involving the UK Nisan and how they’ve been using the AdWords feature to track their in-store visits and conversion based on keywords and the type of campaigns people have been using to drive potential customers to their dealerships.